docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 1. Log in to DTR.
 Before the lab you should have been assigned a cluster and a username.
 Use these when logging in.

-Go to `https://<dtr-cluster>.dockerdemos.com` and login with your given username and password.
+Go to `https://<dtr-cluster>.dockerdemos.com` and login with your given username and password from your lab welcome email.
 You should see the DTR home screen.

 ![](images/dtr-home.png)